inkwolf42/Portfolio/README.txt

 # Project

-this is a Portfolio I will use to describe my self and it will showcase my project(still add more projects) and the links to contact me.
+This is a portfolio I will use to describe myself.
+It will showcase my projects (still adding more) and the links to contact me.

 # About Me

-I'm currntly a student in university in Computer Science, Software Development Speciality.
+I'm currently a university student in Computer Science, Software Development specialty.

-# What I can offer
+# What I Can Offer

-I can make small business projects in low price
+I can make small business projects at a low price.

 # My Goal

-my goal is to get more experience while getting some bucks
+My goal is to get more experience while earning some money.